Skip to content

 System-wide Policy

-Do not allow IMAP or POP services at the system level.
-Assign these firewall rights only at the group or user level.
-It is also recommended to use a VPN solution or TLS when accessing POP or IMAP services from the Internet.
+It is recommended to disable IMAP and POP services at the system level.
+Grant firewall access for these services only at the group or user level.
+Either use a VPN or TLS to access POP or IMAP services over the internet.

 To assign system-wide IMAP and POP firewall policies (not recommended):